joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 I have focussed on anti-patterns seen in the corporate accessiblity world, specifically, and what I write is just based on my experience.

 Hopefully this helps you to spot anti-patterns emerging wherever you are and prevent or reduce the impact from them.
-## Last minute accessibility
+## Reactive accessibility

-Only working on accessibility in the last stages of a project.
+Only working on accessibility in the last stages of a project or as a reaction to a consequence.

 Common examples include reacting to:

-- having received a complaint
+- a looming regulatory or compliance deadline
-- a looming regulatory or compliance deadline.
+- having received a complaint.

 This anti-pattern is top because it is so pervasive across organisations.
 Accessibility is still too often seen as only a problem to be fixed not an opportunity (it's a bit of both).